1. Home

-Moodle Forum Assessment Overview
+Moodle Forum assessment overview

-What is Forum Assessment?
+What is Moodle Forum Assessment?

 The Moodle Forum activity is a tool for communication and collaboration that allows learners and educators to exchange ideas by posting comments in a thread.
 Forums can be a great way to create a sense of community and to get students to interact with each other, share ideas and drive a discussion online.
 Below is an example of a Moodle Forum – click on the purple question marks for an explanation of some forum features.